-This imposing brick fortress, forming a polygonal enceinte, is a powerful 14th century structure with gateways, a courtyard, moats and a high keep.
+Morlanne Castle (the Château de Morlanne) is a powerful 14th century restored castle in the commune of Morlanne in the Pyrénées-Atlantiques département in southwest France.
+This imposing brick fortress, forming a polygonal enceinte has gateways, a courtyard, moats and a high keep.
 Inside is a manor house dating from the end of the 16th century.

-In the second half of the 15th century, Odet d’ Aydie (1425–1498), right-hand man of Charles VII and later of Louis XI, become lord of Morlanne and transformed the austere castle with more chimneys and windows.
-Further alterations between the 16th century and the 19th century transformed the building over time into a pleasurable residence.
+In the second half of the 15th century, Odet d’ Aydie (right-hand man of Charles VII and later of Louis XI), become lord of Morlanne and transformed the austere castle with more chimneys and windows.
+Further alterations between the 16th-19th centuries transformed the building into a comfortable residence.

-Among the paintings on display are a view of Venice by Canaletto, a painting of the face of an old man by Fragonard, The Reader by Colson, The Happy Family by Lépicié and Visit to the Wet Nurse by Boilly.
-Other artists represented include Pannini, Snyders and Roslin.
-An entire room is devoted to the works of the expressionist René Morère (1907–1942).
+There is also a library, a Louis XVI bedroom and a large gallery of paintings.
+Among the most prominant on display are a view of Venice by Canaletto, a painting of the face of an old man by Fragonard, The Reader by Colson, The Happy Family by Lépicié and Visit to the Wet Nurse by Boilly.
+Other artists represented include Pannini, Snyders, Roslin and the expressionist René Morère.

 Morlanne Castle is situated in Morlanne in the Pyrenees-Atlantiques department and Nouvelle-Aquitaine region.

 The nearest large town is Pau – approximately 21 miles away, and worth a visit in its own right.
 Although combinations of buses and trains are available from here, it’s easiest to travel by car, around a 36 minute drive via the D945.
 The castle is a 2 hour drive south from Bordeaux (123 miles) via the A65, and from Toulouse it is a 2 hr 15 min drive west (136 miles) via the A64.